nim-lang/Nim/doc/manual.rst

   suffix ``'u`` is of this type.

 uintXX
-  additional signed integer types of XX bits use this naming scheme (example: uint16 is a 16 bit wide unsigned integer).
+  additional unsigned integer types of XX bits use this naming scheme (example: uint16 is a 16 bit wide unsigned integer).
   The current implementation supports ``uint8``, ``uint16``, ``uint32``,
   ``uint64``.
 Literals of these types have the suffix 'uXX.